BiscDaBiscuit/BiscDaBiscuit/README.md

 ---

-*I am a programmer who focuses on python and ethical.
+*I am a programmer who focuses on python.
 I create discord bots, random easy games, and much more!*

 ---